-Our team provides regular curatorial expertise and highly skilled technical assistance, consolidating the production of new works.
-Through institutional partnerships, AiR 351´s activities encompass a variety of contexts such as museums, universities and art schools.
-Its main purpose is to generate critical mass while furthering artistic projects and exchanges.
-AiR 351 is a space of confluence, dialogue and critical thinking.
+Our team provides daily curatorial and technical expertise, keeping track of the production of new works.
+Through institutional partnerships, AiR 351´s activities encompass a variety of contexts such as museums, art centers, universities and art schools.

-The organization relies on the expertise of an international Strategic Advisory Board, from a diversity of cultural backgrounds and also on the assistance of an external and rotating International Selection Committee.
+We rely on the expertise of an international Strategic Advisory Board, from a diversity of cultural backgrounds and also on the assistance of an external International Selection Committee.

 —to build a stimulating atmosphere towards unfolding the creative and research processes;

 —to enhance production and dissemination of contemporary art;